moorepants/dissertation/motioncapture.rst

    Steer angle amplitude plot for the nine different speeds for normal pedaling experiment.
 Solid vertical line indicates the pedaling frequency.
-Dashed vertical gray line indicates the bicycle-rigid rider open loop weave eigenfrequency from :ref:`Figure 4 <figEigPlot>`.
+Dashed vertical gray line indicates the bicycle-rigid rider open loop weave eigenfrequency from :ref:`Figure 10.4<figEigPlot>`.

 Characterization of motions without pedaling
 --------------------------------------------

 During normal pedaling, all motions, including the control tasks, are dominated by the pedaling motions.
-Therefore we also looked at the motions of bicycle-rider system without the influence of pedaling.  :ref:`Figure 11
-<missjellybean>` shows how the percent variance of by Steer-Yaw-Roll, Bounce
-and Knees varies with speed for Rider 3 on the Batavus Browser bicycle without pedaling.
+Therefore we also looked at the motions of bicycle-rider system without the influence of pedaling.  :ref:`Figure 10.11<missjellybean>` shows how the percent variance of by Steer-Yaw-Roll, Bounce and Knees varies with speed for Rider 3 on the Batavus Browser bicycle without pedaling.
 Since the bicycle is towed and the riders feet remain in the same, constant, position relative to bicycle, there is no pedaling class present in analysis.
 Furthermore, no bend, lean or twist motions with high variance were detected during the experiments.

 .. _missjellybean: